ctrath/roks-multirouter/README.md

 ```

 Now, annotate the openshift-console namespace so the default ingress controller has access:

 `❯ kubectl label namespace openshift-console router=default`

 Now, if you rerun the curl that was ran earlier, attempting to access the openshift console using the application ingress
 controller domain, you will no longer have access, though you will still have access using the default ingress controller domain:

 `❯ curl --header "Host: echo.mycluster-au-syd-1-bx2-4x-aa26ccd186043d00655b29246b83475c-0001.au-syd.containers.appdomain.cloud" c20f5384-au-syd.lb.appdomain.cloud`

+Note: you should see a HTML response containing `Application is not available`